How to make a program portable the hacker way (the hardest way/the fun way)

 HRESULT SHGetFolderPath(_In_ HWND hwndOwner, _In_ int nFolder, _In_ HANDLE hToken, _In_ DWORD dwFlags, _Out_ LPTSTR pszPath);

-So this must be the function that generate the value that is then returned.
+So this must be the function that generates the value that is then returned.

-If you don’t get what’s appening in the function I suggest to set a breakpoint at the start an then run the program.
-In Braid’s case you will see a black screen cause it’s a fullscreen program, to return to OllyDbg you should use ctrl + alt + del combination and start the Task Manager or start Braid in windowed mode by adding “-windowed” to the Arguments passed By OllyDBG when starting the program.
+If you don’t get what’s happening in the function, I suggest setting a breakpoint at the start and then running the program.
+In Braid’s case you will see a black screen because it’s a fullscreen program.
+To return to OllyDbg you should use the Ctrl + Alt + Del combination and start the Task Manager, or start Braid in windowed mode by adding “-windowed” to the arguments passed by OllyDbg when starting the program.

 Use windowed mode

-As you can see at the end of the function the value 00BB47C8 that point to a memory region that contain the string: “C:\Users\Dege\AppData\Roaming\Braid” is in the EAX register, so our changed path sould also be passed this way!
+As you can see, at the end of the function the value 00BB47C8 that points to a memory region that contains the string: “C:\Users\Dege\AppData\Roaming\Braid” is in the EAX register, so our changed path should also be passed this way!

 Try to debug your function to understand what’s going on